Lexington Winter Invitational

 I want to be on the chain: email@example.com

 - Tech>truth, but to a certain extent.
 For example, just because the 2AC says “vague alts are a voter” with no warrant or impact and the block drops it, this does not mean I immediately vote aff.
+I am very hesitant in general to vote on blippy one-shot theory arguments.

 - I will not vote on suffering good, racism good, sexism good, and anything just egregious.